awsdocs/amazon-ec2-user-guide/doc_source/concepts-reserved-instances-application.md

 ## Reserved Instance Discount Pricing Tiers<a name="reserved-instances-discounts"></a>

 If your account qualifies for a discount pricing tier, it automatically receives discounts on upfront and instance usage fees for Reserved Instance purchases that you make within that tier level from that point on\.
-To qualify for a discount, the list value of your Reserved Instances in the region must be $500,000 USD or more\.
+To qualify for a discount, the list value of your Reserved Instances in the Region must be $500,000 USD or more\.

 The following rules apply:
 + Pricing tiers and related discounts apply only to purchases of Amazon EC2 Standard Reserved Instances\.